 A City Built on Rail

 Tokyo is designed around its rail network.
-Instead of relying on cars, most daily movement happens through trains and subways that connect every major district.
+Rather than relying on cars, most daily movement happens through trains and subways that connect every major district.
 This creates a city that is fast, organised, and highly accessible even for first-time visitors.

 Trains: The Backbone of the City